ruddi10/expectations2.0/README.md

 # Expectations 2.0

-Sencond version of expectation ,a website made by geek gazette for freshers.
+Second version of expectation ,a website made by geek gazette for freshers.

 **Built Using :**